Filling the Gap Between C-mount and F-Mount

 Reaching the Limits of C-Mount

-As shown in Figure 1, below, the maximum diameter that an optic can achieve in a C-mount housing is around 17 mm, despite the opening being 25.4 mm.
+As shown in Figure 1, below, the maximum diameter that an optic can achieve in a C-mount housing is around 17 mm, despite its opening being 25.4 mm.
 This is due to the fact that the lens has mechanics of its own that need to accommodate the main lens barrel, the focusing inner barrel, and a retainer to hold the optics in place.
 Each of these steps reduce the size of the available clear aperture of the optical elements in the lens assembly.
 As the size of the optics decreases, the angle at which the light must come out of the lens grows.
 This is not a problem when sensors are smaller than the size of the optics, but as sensors increase in size, it becomes more difficult for the optics to pair up well with the sensor inside of a C-mount.
 As this angle (θ in Figure 2) increases, the corners of the image become much darker due to cos4(θ) roll-off.
-Figure 2 shows this fall-off relationship with respect to angle.
+Figure 2 shows this fall-off relationship with respect to the angle.
 In addition, the image sensor itself has a roll off depending on how the pixel’s micro-lenses are optimized.
 Because of this it is of high priority to minimize this angle in an optical design.
 All of this together essentially makes 1.1″ format (17.6 mm diagonal) the practical sensor size limit for the best performance in a C-mount camera.

 Figure 1, Left: The cross-section of the back of a C-mount 1.1” high resolution 12 mm focal length lens.
 Due to supporting mechanics the maximum lens diameter of the last lens is smaller than the 25.4 mm C-mount opening.
-This results in a steeper ray angles for larger sensors which can affect brightness (above right graph) (Red lines represent light rays for the corner of a 1.1″ sensor, Brown lines represents 1″ sensor, Blue lines represent the sensor’s center.)
+This results in steeper ray angles for larger sensors which can affect brightness (above right graph) (Red lines represent light rays for the corner of a 1.1″ sensor, Brown lines represents 1″ sensor, Blue lines represent the sensor’s center.)

 Figure 2, Right: The impact of chief ray angle on relative brightness on an image sensor.
 Steeper angles reduce brightness on the edges unless mitigated with more costly optics.
 Large sensors in C-mount cameras exacerbate this problem.